Roque Ferriols: Early life

-Ferriols was born in Sampaloc, Manila (North Sampaloc), of Ilocano stock, and learned to speak in what he referred to as "North Sampalokese," a variant of Tagalog mixed with Ilocano.
+Ferriols was born in Sampaloc, Manila (North Sampaloc), of Ilocano ancestry, and learned to speak in what he referred to as "North Sampalokese," a variant of Tagalog mixed with Ilocano.
 He recounts: At home, the grown-ups talked to each other in Ilocano or Spanish.
 To the children they talked—condescendingly, I felt—something they called Tagalog.
 In the grassy roadways children of former farmers and of comers from elsewhere played together and talked to each other in something we called Tagalog.He continues: Then it was time to go to school.
 Trying to make friends in the playground, I talked to my peers in something I thought was Tagalog and was laughed at.
 In North Sampaloc nobody felt superior to you if you spoke a different accent or mixed Ilocanisms with your Tagalog.
 Not three kilometers away, the little sons and daughters of the Tagalese were enforcing elitist norms.
 Slowly I came to know that my language is not Tagalog but North Sampalokese.His experience of speaking in the peculiar North Sampalokese shaped his thinking on the nature of language and its relevance in pagmumuni-muni (reflection) and pamimilosopiya (philosophizing).
 In reflecting on the language of his youth decades later, and after a chance encounter with an old neighbor who spoke the same, he thought: "In six years, one comes to know that, for human thinking, North Sampalokese is better than Plato's Greek."